RH-ANZ-OCP-Workshop/anzocpworkshop/_entries/02-03 mongodb.md

 ### Create MongoDB from template

 {% collapsible %}
-Azure Red Hat OpenShift provides many container images and templates to make creating new applications & services easy.
+Red Hat OpenShift provides many container images and templates to make creating new applications & services easy.
 The template provides parameter fields to define all the mandatory environment variables (user, password, database name, etc) with predefined defaults including auto-generation of password values.
 It will also define both a deployment configuration and a service.

 For this exercise we will use the following template:

 * `mongodb-persistent` uses a persistent volume store for the database data which means the data will survive a pod restart.
-Using persistent volumes requires a persistent volume pool be defined in the Azure Red Hat OpenShift deployment.
+Using persistent volumes requires a persistent volume pool be defined in the Red Hat OpenShift deployment.

 > **Hint** You can retrieve a list of templates using the command below.
 The templates are preinstalled in the `openshift` namespace.
 > ```sh